KonnorRogers/personal-site/src/_posts/2024-07-24-running-lit-ssr-in-web-awesome.md

 With that, those were the big pieces of getting Lit SSR working in Web Awesome.
 There's some other technical bits omitted of unbundled dist files, hooking up with 11ty SSR, getting the lit-element-hydrate-support module loading at the right time, but all of that was pretty straight forward so I omitted them from here.

 I also set out to build a library for catching Lit hydration errors in the browser to get easy to read diffs, so we'll see where that goes!

+## Things I felt missing from SSR

+Sometimes it would be really nice to read the DOM tree on the server.
+I'm sure there's a way to pull in an HTML parser and read the final HTML, but it feels out of scope for Lit rendering since it seems focused solely on rendering individual components, and not the page as a whole.
+This may be something for a custom renderer or something?
+I don't know.
+We have a number of components that rely on `querySelector` and would be nice to not need to set manual properties for users.

 Anyways, this was my experience hope it was helpful!